-$$J_w = \frac{\Delta V}{At}$$
+$$J{\rm w} = \frac{\Delta V}{At},\tag{1}$$

-Where J_w is the water flux (LMH: Lm-2 h-1), ΔV is the change in feed solution volume (L), A is the active area of the membrane (m2), and t is the experiment's time (h).
+where $J_w$ is the water flux (LMH is L m-2 h-1), $\Delta V$ is the change in feed solution volume (L), A is the active area of the membrane (m), and t is the experiment's time (in hours).

-Typically, salt flux is used in forward osmosis investigations to describe the selectivity of the membrane, while salt rejection is normally used in reverse osmosis studies.
-The salt rejection equation can be used when there is a feed solution involved in the process, while in FO, there are feed solution and draw solution.
+Typically, salt flux is used in FO investigations to describe the selectivity of the membrane, while salt rejection is normally used in RO studies.
+The salt rejection equation can be used when there is a feed solution involved in the process, while in FO there is a feed solution and a draw solution.
 That is why the salt flux is used instead of the salt rejection.
-Salt flux through the membrane was estimated by monitoring the change in conductivity of the feed solution and using the following equation (Al-Furaiji et al., 2020):
+Salt flux through the membrane was estimated by monitoring the change in the conductivity of the feed solution and using the following equation (Al-Furaiji et al., 2020):

-$$J_s = \frac{\Delta CV}{At}$$
+$$J{\rm s} = \frac{\Delta C V}{At},\tag{2}$$

-Where J_s is the salt flux (GMH: gm-2 h-1), ΔC is the change in the feed solution concentration (g/L), V is the volume of feedwater flow (L), A is the active area of the membrane (m2), and t is the experiment's time (h).
+where $J_s$ is the salt flux (GMH is $g m^{-2} h^{-1}$ ), $\Delta C$ is the change in the feed solution concentration ( $g L^{-1}$ ), V is the volume of feedwater flow (L), A is the active area of the membrane ( $m^2$ ), and t is the experiment's time (in hours).

-3. Results and discussion
+3 Results and discussion

-3.1.
-Membrane characterization
+3.1 Membrane characterization

-Two dimensional (2D) and three dimensional (3D) AFM images of the top surface of the TFC membrane are presented in a scan area of 2500 x 2500 nm, as shown in Figure 2.
-It can be clearly seen that the surface of the polyamide layer has a ridgeand-valley structure with an average roughness of the FO membrane surface is 5.07 nm.
-The surface roughness of the prepared membrane was quite similar to what has been reported for typical FO (Mi and Elimelech, 2008) and Nanofiltration membranes (Li et al., 2017, 2020).
-The rougher surface could be more beneficial for membrane performance as it gives higher areas for mass transfer especially when dealing with low fouling feed solution.
+The two dimensional (2D) and three dimensional (3D) AFM images of the top surface of the TFC membrane are presented in a scan area of $2500 \times 2500$ nm, as shown in Fig. 2.
+It can be clearly seen that the surface of the polyamide layer has a ridge-and-valley structure, with the average roughness of the FO membrane surface being 5.07 nm.
+The surface roughness of the prepared membrane was quite similar to what has been reported for typical FO (Mi and Elimelech, 2008) and nanofiltration membranes (Li et al., 2017, 2020).
+The rougher surface could be more beneficial for membrane performance as it gives a higher area for mass transfer, especially when dealing with a low-fouling feed solution.

-SEM images were used to investigate the surface morphology of the TFC membranes, as shown in Figure 3.
+SEM images were used to investigate the surface morphology of the TFC membranes, as shown in Fig. 3.
 It can be seen that the polyamide selective membrane was successfully formed on the PSU support sheet.
-This was confirmed by the leaf-like morphology which is a typical structure for polyamide TFC membranes (Kadhom and Deng, 2019b; Zhou et al., 2014).
+This was confirmed by the leaf-like morphology, which is a typical structure for polyamide TFC membranes (Kadhom and Deng, 2019b; Zhou et al., 2014).

-Figure.
-4 shows the contact angle measurement of the PSU support membrane and the polyamide selective layer.
+Figure 4 shows the contact angle measurement of the PSU support membrane and the polyamide selective layer.
 The contact angle of the PSU sheet was about 65°, while the thin polyamide layer had a contact angle of 33°.
-Contact angle of the membrane can be influenced by many parameters such as monomer concentration, reaction time, type of organic solution, post-treatment condition, etc. during IP reaction process.
-However, the reported value of the contact angle in this research lies within the range of the previously reported contact angle of TFC membrane (Kadhom et al., 2016; Lau et al., 2015).
-When the contact angle is small, that means the membrane is hydrophilic, meaning that the water penetrates easily into the pores of the membrane, so that gives a better osmotic water flux performance.
-Nevertheless, when the contact angle is large, it means that the film is hydrophobic, so the internal surfaces of the pores get dry.
-That gives a membrane with lower water flux.
+The contact angle of the membrane can be influenced by many parameters such as monomer concentration, reaction time, type of organic solution, posttreatment condition, etc., during the IP reaction process.
+However, the reported value of the contact angle in this research lies within the range of the previously reported contact angle of the TFC membrane (Kadhom et al., 2016; Lau et al., 2015).
+When the contact angle is small then it means that the membrane is hydrophilic and that the water penetrates easily into the pores of the membrane, which gives a better osmotic water flux performance.
+Nevertheless, when the contact angle is large, it means that the film is hydrophobic, so the internal surfaces of the pores become dry, and that leads to a membrane with lower water flux.